-Alternatives are investment products other than traditional investments of stocks, bonds, cash or property.
+Investment products other than traditional investments of stocks, bonds, cash or property.
 The term is used for tangible assets such as infrastructure; property; art, wine etc., and financial assets such as commodities, private equity, hedge funds, venture capital; royalties / patents and derivatives.